-1.1 The purpose of this report is to approve the refreshed council plan, Our City: Our Plan show in appendix 1.
-This report will also provide an update on the new council performance framework and how we will monitor our progress towards delivering our city priorities.
+1.1 The purpose of this report is to approve the refreshed Council Plan, Our City: Our Plan for the 2023/2024 municipal year.
+This report will also provide an update on the Council performance framework and how we will continue to monitor our progress towards delivering our city priorities.